 Guayaquil / Galápagos Islands / Embark Ship

-Fly to Baltra in the center of Galápagos, a little world unto itself in the tropical Pacific.
-We are welcomed by our naturalist staff and embark National Geographic Islander II.
+Fly to Baltra in the center of Galápagos, a little world unto itself in the tropical Pacific, where you'll be welcomed by your naturalist staff and embark National Geographic Islander II.
 Gather on deck for a welcome cocktail at sunset as the captain circumnavigates Daphne Island.

 Meals Included: Breakfast, Lunch, Dinner